SUNDAY, MARCH 8TH, 2020

 Who are you?
 Can you tell me?

 No, not your real name.
 Not your astrological sign.
-Not your top ten favorite movies.
+Not your identity as explained through your top ten favorite movies.

 What was the first username you ever made?

 Do you remember why you chose it?
 Do you still use it, or did you discard it for one reason or another?
 Do you even know what it was anymore?
 Is it too personal to share?
 Does it have a history you regret, or wear proudly?